The adverse environmental effects of the off-road scheme have been significantly underplayed and the advantages exaggerated.

-- The new Park and Ride site will encourage car journeys and so also result in increased emissions.
+- The proposed new Park & Ride site encourages, rather than discourages, car journeys – so resulting in increased emissions.

 Loss of habitat